Bajaur massacre: Massacre

 On 7 January 1519, Babur wrote: "As the Bajauris were rebels and at enmity with the people of Islam, and as, by reason of the heathenish and hostile customs prevailing in their midst, the very name of Islam was rooted out from their tribe, they were put to general massacre and their wives and children were made captive.
 At a guess more than 3,000 men went to their death; as the fight did not reach to the eastern side of the fort, a few got away there.

 "The fort taken, we entered and inspected it.
 On the walls, in houses, streets and alleys, the dead lay, in what numbers!
 Comers and goers to and fro were passing over the bodies.
 Returning from our inspection, we sat down in the Bajaur sultan’s [Sultan Haidar Ali Bajauri] residence.
 The country of Bajaur we bestowed on Khwāja Kalān, assigning a large number of braves to reinforce him.
 At the Evening Prayer we went back to camp."
 On 8 January, Babur wrote: "Marching at dawn, we dismounted by the spring of Bābā Qarā in the valley of Bajaur.
 At Khwāja Kalān’s request the prisoners remaining were pardoned their offences, reunited to their wives and children, and given leave to go, but several sultans and of the most stubborn were made to reach their doom of death.
 Some heads of sultans and of others were sent to Kabul with the news of success; some also to Badakhshan, Qunduz (Kunduz), and Balkh with the letters-of-victory.
 Shah Mansur Yusufzai,—he was with us as an envoy from his tribe,— was an eye-witness of the victory and general massacre.
 We allowed him to leave after putting a coat (tūn) on him and after writing orders with threats to the Yusufzai."

 On 11 January, Babur wrote: "With mind easy about the important affairs of the Bajaur fort, we marched, on Tuesday, one kuroh (2 m.) down the valley of Bajaur and ordered that a tower of heads should be set up on the rising-ground."

 Aftermath

-As part of a peace treaty with Yusufzai Pashtuns, Babur married Bibi Mubarika, daughter of Yusufzai chief Shah Mansur, on 30 January 1519.
+Babur was unable to advance into India safely without conciliating the neighbouring Yusufzai which sat on the strategic hills which threatened his empire.
+Babur sought peace with the tribe and as part of a peace treaty, Babur married Bibi Mubarika, daughter of Yusufzai chief Shah Mansur, on 30 January 1519.
 Mubarika played an important role in the establishment of friendly relations of Yusufzai Pashtun chiefs with Babur, who later founded the Mughal Empire after defeating Pashtun Sultan Ibrahim Lodi at the Battle of Panipat in 1526.